IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-This document also introduces a mechanism for hosts to retrieve optional additional information related to a specific PvD by means of an HTTP over TLS query using an URI derived from the PvD ID.
+This document also introduces a mechanism for hosts to retrieve optional additional information related to a specific PvD by means of an HTTP over TLS query using a URI derived from the PvD ID.
 The retrieved JSON object contains additional information that would typically be considered too large to be directly included in the Router Advertisement, but might be considered useful to the applications, or